Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 In the expensive segment, the decision is clear on the one hand, as the Sony virtually disqualifies itself due to its price-performance ratio.
 DJI Mic 2 and Røde Wireless Pro are in a neck-and-neck race, with the Røde winning in terms of accessories and professionalism.
 The DJI is more consumer-focused and can be operated more intuitively.

 If you’re also looking for wired alternatives, we also compare interview microphones.
 Can’t get enough?
-Check out our comparison of podcast microphones and of podcast headphones!
-For clean sound recordings, check this out: microphone background noise removal.
+Check out our comparison of podcast microphones!
+For clean sound recordings, check this out: how to remove microphone background noise.

 Links marked with * are affiliate links.
-There are no additional costs for you, some of these links have an automatic discount for you.
-We mark these links for transparency and would never recommend bad products!
+There are no additional costs for you, some of these links are with an automatic discount for you.
+We mark these links for transparency and would never recommend bad products.
+Find out more here: Our partners.